Linda Nissen Samuels

 Her African landscape images, used by the charity WaterAid for their annual greeting cards, have proved extremely popular worldwide, raising substantial funds to support the provision of safe water.

-Coming soon, the next in the Elly series, Elly’s Adventure on the Coral Reef.
+Coming soon, the next in the Elly series, Elly’s Adventure Saving the Coral .

 Irene Malvezi was born in Brazil and now lives and works in England.
 After qualifying at The Surrey Institute of Art and Design with BA Honours in Graphic Design, she has spent much of her professional career on technical design, illustration and photography for highly prestigious companies including The Royal Collection Trust and Veritas Gifts.
 She met Linda Nissen Samuels while exhibiting her work at “The Untitled Artists Fair” in Chelsea, London, and was immediately captivated by Linda’s ideas for the book “Draw Water and Other Things”.
 Irene’s new challenge now, is a Masters Degree in Art Psychotherapy at Goldsmiths University of London.